PeterJFB/drum-sequencer/README.md

 > ## CI and frontend
 >
-> Currently there are few docker-images available which supports testing of GUI, which means test coverage deviates greatly from test coverage shown locally.
+> Currently there are few docker-images available which supports testing of GUI, which means test coverage would deviate from test coverage shown locally.
 The fxui-module has therefore been removed from coverage testing in CI, as this percentage is more accurate and useful.
 To get the most accurate coverage possible, run Jacoco locally.

 ### Spotbugs